 Robert Frost wrote a poem about milkweed and Monarch Butterflies.
 Read it here: "Pod of the Milkweed"

 Notes: Swamp Milkweed is indigenous to the Garden area.
 Eloise Butler catalogued it on May 31, 1907.
 She also planted it in 1918.
-Cary George planted more in 1993.
+Martha Crone planted it in 1946 and Cary George planted more in 1993.
 It is native to most counties in Minnesota except a scattered few in the central part of the state.
 Likewise in North America it is found throughout except the extreme west.

 There are 14 species of Milkweed native to Minnesota.
 Five of these are found in the Garden: A. exaltata, Poke Milkweed; A. incarnata, Swamp Milkweed; A. syrica, Common Milkweed; A. tuberosa, Butterfly Weed; and A. verticillata, Whorled Milkweed.